chengtang48/adversarial_lower_bound/README.md

 1. Tested IBP with small, medium, and pretrained imagenet models
 2. Tested IBP-Lin with small model

-### TODO list
+### TODO list (for paper)
-1. Sanity check of theoretical findings
+1. Sanity check of theoretical findings on feed-forward ReLU networks
-   * run IBP-Lin with increased k in k-layer approximation doesn't necessarily outperform the original IBP bounds (DONE)

-   * How does the hidden dimension of the network affect the performance of k-layer linear approximation performance in IBP-Lin
+    * for random gaussian networks, understand how does the hidden dimension of the network affect the performance of k-layer linear approximation performance in IBP-Lin (Prop 3.2)

+    * demonstrate how the quality of approximation can change sharply with magnitude of network weights (Prop.
+3.4)

+    * run IBP-Lin with increased k in k-layer approximation doesn't necessarily outperform the original IBP bounds (Prop.
+3.5)

 2. Additional implementation and tests